Degree Offered: Certificate

 Howie Rosen, MD, Director of Curriculum, Global Brain Health Institute (GBHI)

-Victor Valcour, MD, PhD, Executive Director, GBHI
+Victor Valcour, MD, PhD, Site Director, GBHI

-Bruce L. Miller, MD, Co-Director, GBHI
+Bruce L. Miller, MD, Founding Director, GBHI

 The Certificate in Equity in Brain Health is designed to increase understanding, capacity, and commitment to brain health and wellness and to help students access the resources and networks that they need to accelerate and achieve demonstrable impact in this field.
 This interdisciplinary program emphasizes an innovative training and networking platform and includes content modules in: clinicals/neurosciences; social determinants of health; ethics, law and society; health economics; creativity and equity in brain health; epidemiology; public and patient voice; health policy; skills and leadership.
 There is also an independently-developed review of research analysis methods for students to pursue, and a variety of Summer Electives for students to select.